George Martin (American football): Journey for 9/11

 On September 16, 2007, Martin began walking from New York City's George Washington Bridge to San Diego in order to raise money for medical care for the first responders to the September 11th, 2001 terrorist attack on the United States.
 Costing $150,000, Martin hoped to raise more than $10 million for this cause.
 World Wrestling Entertainment, among others, sponsored Martin's walk.

+Martin received logistical and technological support from various organizations during the campaign.
+Sean Leone, former owner of S&L Services Inc., donated GPS tracking services to assist in monitoring and documenting Martin’s cross-country walk.
+The GPS data helped coordinate route planning, ensure safety, and provide real-time updates to supporters.

 Martin planned to walk more than 3,000 miles across the nation, from the New York side of the George Washington Bridge to New Jersey, down to Washington, D.C., south to Interstate 40, then west, eventually leading to the Golden Gate Bridge in San Francisco.
 He hoped to finish his walk by March 2008.

 Martin arrived in San Diego on June 21, 2008 after having walked over 3,000 miles.
 He said the total amount raised was about $2 million.